wilko90/Simply-Scran/README.md

 ### Navigation Effects
 Navagation plays a key role in user experience, implementing visualy pleasing effects makes the website more dynamic and interactive.
 Adding the feature [Scroll Reveal](https://scrollrevealjs.org/) which is a JavaScript library for easily animating elements as they enter/leave the viewport.
+Java script has also been used to change the colour state of the nav bar links when interacted with, this is to allow the user to understand what section of the webpage they are in.

 ### Contact
 This is a place to connect the user and the admin.
 I designed this feature with in a modal for the purpose of not navigating the user away from the main page.
 When the contact button is initiated you are presented with a modal containing a form with five inputs to be interacted with.
-The functionality of the form is connected with [Emailjs](https://www.emailjs.com/)
+The functionality of the form is connected with [Emailjs](https://www.emailjs.com/).

+### Favicon Iconfinder

+My favicon is a image of an avacado to symbolise freshness.
+The image is situated in the tab, this helps the webpage stand out if the users address bar is cluttered.

+### Modals

+Modals are implemented into the site, using Bootstrap, to provide an additional degree of interactivity.
+Modals avoid the need to use of window pop-ups or page reloads and keeps the users usability on the site.
+The modals contain the method and ingrediants in a simplistic eye catching design.

+### Responsive Design

+This project is designed to be fully compatible and interactive on all screen types and sizes, ensuring maximum functionality down to 280px width screen sizes.
+All features implemented have been adjusted to size where necessary in the `stylesheet.css` using `@media`.
+This allows you to not only vary viewport dimensions based on screen size, but also allows me to set different style properties for different devices.

 ## Features To Implement

+### Food Search Engine

+Extract data from a recipe API engine to allow the user to be able to search, Save and organize recipes.

+### Registration And Log In

+Implement a sign up and log in page to allow users to access there saved recipes at any given time, this feature will need a open source data base [mySQL](https://www.mysql.com/).

+### Social Platfrom

+Allow users to interact with each other by comparing recipes, cooking techniques and stories.
+This can be implmented using html,css and java script.

 # Technologies Used <a name="technologies-used"></a>